Debhayush/AZ-AI-Chrome-Extension/README.md

 ├── assets/ # Icon(s)
 ├── manifest.json # Chrome extension config
 └── README.md # You’re reading it!

+---

+## 💡 Example Prompt
+User: What are the constraints?
+AI: [lists constraints from the problem]

+User: Give a hint.
+AI: Here's a helpful hint...

+User: I give up.
+AI: Here's the full C++ solution.

+---

 Made with ❤️ by Debhayush Nandy